 I feel more at ease using open source.
 I know (or hope) people look at the source code.
 There is less invasion of my privacy by big companies or governments, and the software was written to solve a problem, not earn money or sell ads.

-Where Apple excells in hardware and software design, they lack in building services.
+Where Apple excels in hardware and software design, they lack in building services.
 Apple isn't Google; it's not in their DNA:

 Apple is shifting its focus from power users to the general public, building on the success of iOS.
 That's fine.
 There is a lot of money to be made, and making it easier for everyone to use technology is a noble goal.
 It's not me, though.
 I like the power of a multipurpose machine (and even think there is a need for one if we want to motivate our kids to hack stuff and innovate, but that's another topic).

-In short, Apple lost its geekyness, and that's what appealed to me in the first place.
+In short, Apple lost its geekiness, and that's what appealed to me in the first place.